-Friday, Dec.
-1 Deadline for institutions to submit their schedule of meets to the appropriate regional score verification coordinator.
+Monday, Dec.
+2 Deadline for institutions to submit their schedule of meets to the appropriate regional score verification coordinator.
 Monday, Feb.
-19 Deadline for regional and national participant manuals to be submitted by the tournament director to Linda Godby (Igodby@ncaa.org).
-Monday, March 11 Teams ranked 26-36 on Road to Nationals and all head coaches of potential individual qualifiers must verify scores through Road to Nationals.
-Saturday, March 23 Deadline for scores used for qualification purposes.
-Sunday, March 24 Deadline for institutions to verify all scores used for qualification purposes through Road to Nationals (noon Eastern time).
-Monday, March 25 Team, all-arounder and individual event specialist selections to regional competition announced via an online selection show on NCAA.com.
-Noon Eastern time (subject to change).
+17 NQS Rankings begin on Road to Nationals the Monday following the seventh week of allowable competition.
+Monday, Feb.
+17 Deadline for regional and national participant manuals to be submitted by the tournament director to Sami Bogenschutz (sbogenschutz@ncaa.org).
+Monday, March 10 Teams ranked 26-36 on Road to Nationals and all head coaches of potential individual qualifiers must verify scores through Road to Nationals.
+Saturday, March 22 Deadline for scores used for qualification purposes.
+Sunday, March 23 Deadline for institutions to verify all scores used for qualification purposes through Road to Nationals (noon Eastern time).

-Monday/Tuesday, April 1/2 Tournament directors to conduct teleconferences with participating head coaches and administrators [teams, all-arounders (AA) and individual event specialists (IES)], site representatives and meet referees at noon Eastern time.
+Monday, March 24 Team, all-arounder and individual event specialist selections to regional competition announced via a selection show on ESPNU at noon Eastern time (subject to change).
+Monday/Tuesday, March 31/April 1 Tournament directors to conduct teleconferences with participating head coaches and administrators [teams, all-arounders (AA) and individual event specialists (IES)], site representatives and meet referees at noon Eastern time.
 (Four separate calls shall be conducted.)
 The assigned site representative along with the tournament director will lead the call.
 Deadline for institutions that have qualified for regional competition to accept or decline the invitation to participate.
-[Note: Not later than noon eastern time.]
+(NOTE: Not later than noon eastern time.)
 Accept by submitting the official entry information via PlanningPoint to the appropriate regional tournament director and the NCAA championship manager.
 All declines must be in writing to the NCAA championship manager.
-Wed-Sun, April 3-7 Regional competition.
-Monday, April 8 Selection to the national championships announced.
+Wed-Sun, April 2-6 Regional competition.
+Monday, April 7 Selection to the national championships announced.
 Selection information will be available on the NCAA website not later than noon Eastern time.
-Tuesday, April 9 National tournament director to conduct teleconference with participating head coaches and administrators (teams, AA and IES), committee chair and meet referee at noon Eastern time.
+Tuesday, April 8 National tournament director to conduct teleconference with participating head coaches and administrators (teams, AA and IES), committee chair and meet referee at noon Eastern time.
 The committee chair will lead this call along with the tournament director and NCAA staff.
-Wednesday, April 10 Deadline for institutions that have qualified for the national championships to accept or decline the invitation to participate.
-[Note: Not later than noon Eastern time.]
+Wednesday, April 9 Deadline for institutions that have qualified for the national championships to accept or decline the invitation to participate.
+(NOTE: Not later than noon Eastern time.)
 Accept by submitting the official entry information to the NCAA championship manager.
 All declines must be in writing to the NCAA championship manager.
-Thu and Sat, April 18 and 20 National Collegiate Women's Gymnastics Championships.
+Thu and Sat, April 17 and 19 National Collegiate Women's Gymnastics Championships.